tomwilswood/aitt-w6-ar/README.md

 ## Task 1: Getting Vuforia Setup in Unity

 I've created a template Unity project with some assets that you can use for the practical today already included.
 To get started, you should create a copy of this repository in your personal GitHub account by pressing the ```Use This Template``` button, and then clone it onto your local machine.
+Finally, open the ```Sample Scene```.

 To use Vuforia AR functionality in Unity we need to add it to our project as a package.
 There are a few ways to do this, which are described in the tutorial below.
 I'd reccomend you use the third one ```Add Vuforia Engine from the Asset Store```, but you can try the others if you'd prefer.